mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+May 8, 2019
+- Corrections to Capabilities lab manual
 May 2, 2019
 - Acl lab fix to bobstuff.txt permissions.
 Use explicit chmod in fixlocal.sh
 - Revise student guide to clarify use of stop and -r option in body of the manual.